Moonsong-Labs/double-zero/docs/block-explorer.md

 This repository is a monorepo consisting of 6 packages:

 - [Worker](./packages/worker) - an indexer service for [ZKsync Era](https://zksync.io) compatible chains.
-The purpose of the service is to read blockchain data in real time, transform it and fill in it's database with the data in a way that makes it easy to be queried by the [API](./packages/api) service.
+The purpose of the service is to read blockchain data in real time, transform it and fill in its database with the data in a way that makes it easy to be queried by the [API](./packages/api) service.
 - [Data Fetcher](./packages/data-fetcher) - a service that exposes and implements an HTTP endpoint to retrieve aggregated data for a certain block / range of blocks from the blockchain.
 This endpoint is called by